fkgi/diameter/roundrobin/readme.md

 `3868` is used as default if this item is omitted.

 Port `0` is used as any for source port.
-If local port is 0 and Round-Robin run as client, local port is automaticaly selected by system.
+If local port is 0, local port is automaticaly selected by system.
-If peer port is 0 and Round-Robin run as server, connection from any peer port is accepted.

 # Format of Dictionary file
 Dictionary file is XML document.